swinggraphics/hotlink-file-prevention/readme.txt

 Any asset that is checked will have "Yes" displayed in the "Hotlink Prevention" column; otherwise, this column will be blank.

+= Note about "Open in new tab" option =

+When you use the "Open in new tab" option for links, WordPress adds `rel="noreferrer"`, which effectively makes the link act like direct access, and the link will be blocked for files protected using HFP.

 == Installation ==

 1. Go to "Plugins > Add New" in the WordPress admin area.